zaoyang/30-days-of-vue/day-13/day-13.cq.md

 In the last two articles - we introduced components, seen how they help make our Vue applications more modular and taken a look at how props help pass data from parent to child components.

 What if we needed to find a way to communicate information in the opposite direction (i.e. have the child component notify the parent about something)?
-Let’s see a sample scenario of this with our mock twitter application.

 At the last stage of building our mock twitter app, we had the root instance render a `tweet-component` which subsequently rendered a `tweet-content` component of its own.
 Props were used to pass the relevant `tweet` data object from the root instance downwards to `tweet-component` and further down to `tweet-content`.